Brighton94/spatter-analysis-ml/README.md

 -   Instead of using large deep-vision models (e.g., Transformers), we engineer physics-based features derived from domain knowledge (e.g., thermal, fluid, melt-pool dynamics).
 On top of that, we impose light physics constraints to guide a machine-learning model.
 -   The resulting physics-guided ML model achieves strong predictive performance using approximately 40% less training data compared to a standard multilayer-perceptron baseline.
 -   The findings demonstrate that minimal physics knowledge - when properly encoded - can improve data efficiency and reliability, making real-time LPBF defect monitoring more feasible.
+-   **This repository was built with MLOps best practices in mind**, providing a clear path from research notebooks to production-ready deployments on real-time manufacturing systems.

 ## Repository Structure